zach-cullen/bfs-lab-online-web-ft-120919/README.md

 ### Review Breadth First Search Procedure

 In this section we will translate our breadth first search algorithm into code.
+We will work towards a function called bfs that returns a list of vertices in the order they are first visited.
+We'll provide some guidance along the way.

 So let's take another look at our graph.

 ![](https://s3-us-west-2.amazonaws.com/curriculum-content/graphedstops.png)